neurodata/m2g/docs/index.rst

   <p> m2g has been developed in the LONI pipelining environment.
 This environment facilitates modular construction, and all workflows and modules are command-line executable.
 This makes m2g efficient and allows users or researchers to modify algorithms for their specific requirements. </p>

-  <p>We are currently processing available scans, and make the resulting graphs available to the community. </p>
+  <p>We are currently processing brain scans, and the resulting graphs are made available to the community on an ongoing basis. </p>

 .. raw:: html